CongLeSolutionX/The-Formula-Founders/Louis_de_Broglie/De_Broglie_Hypothesis.md

 While groundbreaking, the De Broglie Hypothesis also has limitations and fits into a broader quantum framework:

 *   **Nature of the Wave:** De Broglie's initial idea didn't fully specify the physical nature of the "matter wave."
-Later, Max Born interpreted the square of the amplitude of the wave function (derived from Schrödinger's equation, inspired by de Broglie) as a **probability density** for finding the particle at a particular point in space and time [13].
+Later, Max Born interpreted the square of the amplitude of the wave function (derived from Schrödinger's equation, inspired by de Broglie) as a **probability density** for finding the particle at a particular point in space and time[^13].
 So, the wave is a wave of probability amplitude.
 *   **Macroscopic Objects:** For macroscopic objects, their momentum $p$ is very large due to their large mass.
 This results in an incredibly small de Broglie wavelength $\lambda = h/p$.
 For example, a 1 kg object moving at 1 m/s has $\lambda \approx 6.6 \times 10^{-34} \text{ m}$, which is far too small to be detected or to have any observable wave effects (like diffraction) in everyday scenarios.
-Wave properties become significant only at the atomic and subatomic scales [8, Ch.
+Wave properties become significant only at the atomic and subatomic scales[^8, Ch.
 3].
 *   **Wave Velocity vs. Particle Velocity:** As mentioned, the de Broglie phase velocity $v_w = E/p$ can exceed $c$.
 This is not a violation of relativity because phase velocity does not carry information or energy.
-The group velocity of the wave packet, $v_g = d\omega/dk$ (where $\omega = 2\pi f$ and $k = 2\pi/\lambda$), corresponds to the particle's velocity and is always less than or equal to $c$ [8, Ch.
+The group velocity of the wave packet, $v_g = d\omega/dk$ (where $\omega = 2\pi f$ and $k = 2\pi/\lambda$), corresponds to the particle's velocity and is always less than or equal to $c$[^8, Ch.
 2; 14].
 *   **Relationship to Quantum Field Theory (QFT):** In QFT, particles are viewed as excitations of underlying quantum fields.
-Wave-particle duality is naturally incorporated, where fields inherently have wave-like properties, and their quantized excitations manifest as particles [15, Ch.
+Wave-particle duality is naturally incorporated, where fields inherently have wave-like properties, and their quantized excitations manifest as particles[^15, Ch.
 1].

 ```mermaid
 ---